 Well this framework is the 4 P’S – with a big ‘S’ – Persona, Pain Point, Proposition, Planning and Scheduling.

-Let’s go through each one briefly so you get the gist.
+Let’s go through each one briefly.

 Where every great content strategy needs to start – with our customer!

 Regardless of what stage your company is at – startup, scaleup, large corporate… you should always have a very clear idea of who your customer is and what their profile looks like.

 - What’s their professional background?